ponylang/rfcs/text/0000-buffered-read-until.md

 (https://github.com/ponylang/ponyc/blob/master/packages/buffered/reader.pony#L532)

-The only difference is that it  searches for the provide byte' rather than '\n'.
+The only difference is that it searches for the provided `byte'` rather than `'\n'`.

 It returns the distance from the current position in the buffer to the first occurrence of the provided byte, or raise an error if that byte is not found.